Maryam-Nasseri/Fine-tuning-LLMs-Locally/README.md

  ## Tutorial video: step-by-step guide to fine-tuning a large language model

-This video tutorial is easiest way to fine-tune a large language model 100% free and locally without using any API or third-party platform.
+This video tutorial is the easiest way to fine-tune a large language model 100% free and locally without using any API or third-party platform.

 Terms and concepts discussed: Bidirectional Encoder Representations from Transformers, tokenisation, embedding, encoding, task head, encoder-only Transformer models, sequence classification